12 Explosive Restaurant Tax Deductions for Owners

 Do you have someone just hot-tailing your delicious platters to your customers?

-Chances are, you had either a delivery service or a driver buzzing your meals out to customers while they were still hot.
+Chances are, you have either a delivery service or a driver buzzing your meals out to customers while they are still hot.

 • Deliveries to customers